-Affected user - The user who posted content that was restricted by a moderation action or the user associated with a user account that was restricted by a moderation action, and, if applicable, the user(s) who submitted the flag that led to the consideration of a piece of content or an account for a moderation action data points."
+Affected user - The user who posted content that was restricted by a moderation action or the user associated with a user account that was restricted by a moderation action, and, if applicable, the user(s) who submitted the flag that led to the consideration of a piece of content or an account for a moderation action.

+Algorithms: An algorithm is a set of instructions used to process information and deliver an output based on the instructions' stipulations.
+Algorithms can be simple pieces of code but they can also be incredibly complex, "encoding for thousands of variables across millions of data points."
 In the context of internet, mobile, and telecommunications companies, some algorithms-because of their complexity, the amounts and types of user information fed into them, and the decision-making function they serve-have significant implications for users' human rights, including freedom of expression and privacy.
-See: "Algorithmic Accountability: A Primer," Data & Society, https://datasociety.net/wp-content/uploads/2018/04/Data_Society_Algorithmic_Accountability_Primer_FINAL-4.pdf.
+See: "Algorithmic Accountability: A Primer," Data & Society, https://datasociety.net/wp-content/uploads/2018/04/Data\Society\Algorithmic\Accountability\Primer\FINAL-4.pdf.